 Meeple Station is station simulation game developed by Vox Games and released into early access on Steam, Humble Bundle and Itch.io.
-The Humble Bundle link is a referral, I get a small commission if you purchase the game through it.
 This early access analysis was performed by Joseph Pugh.

 Meeple Station shares some similarities with RimWorld, which got my attention straight away.
 But Meeple Station is not a clone by any stretch of the imagination.
 You manage a station of Meeples, attempting to rein in as much profit as possible while keeping the crew happy and alive.
 Neither of which is easy to do.

 You start the game by building the start of your station with a limited amount of funds.
 The difficulty you choose affects how many credits you start with, in addition to other factors.
 The station building is completely freeform, you simply drop down pieces like legos and since you can build multiple floors, up and down.
 Your station can take any shape you desire.
 It’s intuitive and easy to understand and use